 The Chief Executive Officer, whose current responsibilities also encompass those of a Finance Director/CFO, is responsible for the day to day management of the business and works with the Executive Chairman to develop and execute the long-term strategy of the business and is responsible for its implementation.
 He also develops budgets and identifies changes in the financial outlook of the Company and recommends responses.
 He shares responsibility for ensuring that the Company meets its legal requirements and corporate responsibilities, and oversees the Annual Report, website, and various staffing and compliance issues.
 He works jointly with the Executive Chairman on shareholder and communication issues.

-Currently the Company has one Independent Non-Executive Director, Ewen Ainsworth.
-As an interim measure, whilst a further independent non-executive director is sought, Ewen Ainsworth Chairs both the Audit and Remuneration Committee.
+Currently the Company has two Independent Non-Executive Director, namely Ewen Ainsworth and Lord Henry Bellingham.
+Ewen Ainsworth Chairs both the Audit and Remuneration Committee.
 James Parsons sits on the Remuneration Committee with Mr Ainsworth and Scott Kaintz sits on the Audit Committee.
 The Board is aware that this is not in line with best practices, especially having an executive director as a member of the Remuneration Committee.
 However, with the current limited number of Board members this is the best and only possible arrangement to ensure that the Committees are quorate and functioning.
 Conflicts, where they arise, will be identified and handled appropriately.

 The Audit Committee considers the Company’s financial reporting, accounting policies and internal financial controls.
 It is also responsible for ensuring that the financial performance of the Company is properly monitored and reported on.
 The Audit Committee reviews the annual and half-yearly financial statements, to ensure that they adequately comply with appropriate accounting policies, practices and legal requirements to recommend to the Board their adoption and to consider the independence of and to oversee the management’s appointment of the external auditor.
 The Audit Committee is comprised of Ewen Ainsworth, Independent Non-Executive Director as Chairman.
 The Audit Committee meets at least twice a year, once with the auditor.
 The CFO will attend the Audit Committee’s meetings as requested by the Committee.
 The Audit Committee Terms of Reference can be found here.